 The Naval Battle of Guadalcanal occurred during November 12–15, 1942 in Iron Bottom Sound between Guadalcanal and Savo Island in the Solomon Islands.
 The Japanese referr to this action as "Third Battle of the Solomon Sea".
 Also known as the "Third Battle of Savo Island" or "Battle of the Solomons" or sometimes "Battle of Friday the 13th".
 This was the last of five major naval engagements during the Guadalcanal campaign.

 The Naval Battle of Guadalcanal had two phases.
-The first phase on November 12-13, 1942.
-The second phase November 14-15, 1942 also known as the "Second Naval Battle of Guadalcanal".
+The first phase during the night of November 12-13, 1942.
+The second phase was during the night of November 14-15, 1942 (also known as the "Second Naval Battle of Guadalcanal").

 On November 12, 1942 the Japanese force under the command of Vice Admiral Hiroaki Abe included battlecruiser Hiei (Abe's flagship) and Kirishima, light cruiser Nagara plus eleven destroyers:

 Samidare, Murasame, Asagumo, Teruzuki, Amatsukaze, Yukikaze, Ikazuchi, Inazuma, Akatsuki, Harusame, and Yūdachi.
 This powerful force assembled north of Indispensable Strait and proceeded southward towards Guadalcanal.
 In addition, destroyers Shigure, Shiratsuyu, and Yūgure provide a rear guard off the Russell Islands.